Zapper-fi/studio-docs/docs/tutorial/4-create-token-fetcher.md

 ## Generate boilerplate for your app

 Our codegen utilities will automatically generate the boilerplate for these fetchers.
-Once your `groups` in your definition file have been configured correctly (see the previous lessons in this tutorial), run `yarn studio codegen-app pickle`.
+Once your `groups` in your definition file have been configured correctly (see the previous lessons in this tutorial), run `pnpm studio codegen-app pickle`.

 ![Codegen App](../../static/img/tutorial/codegen-app.png)